simonmichael/hledger/hledger-web/hledger-web.m4.md

 requests and no browser windows viewing it).
 With `--serve`, it just runs the web app without exiting, and logs requests to the console.
+With `--serve-api`, only the JSON web api (see below) is served, with the usual HTML server-side web UI disabled.

 By default the server listens on IP address 127.0.0.1, accessible only to local requests.
 You can use `--host` to change this, eg `--host 0.0.0.0` to listen on all configured addresses.